top of page

 New Online Option!

 Welcome to American History!
 This year we will learn about our national history from Plymouth to date.
 The class will review the events, people and history of the longest running republic in world history.
 We will compare and contrast what makes the United States of America different that other nations.
-Students will be presented with a textbook, study guide, videos and projects to enhance the learning process.
+Students will be presented with study guide, videos and projects to enhance the learning process.
+Please purchase "Land of Hope: Invitation to the Great American Story" by Wilfred M. McClay as well as the accompanying student workbook.
 Join us for a fun year of American History!
 We will look forward to seeing you there!
 Mr. Pankion has spent decades in the classroom teaching a wide variety of students and a wide variety of subjects.
 His favorites include history and worldview.
 He is a longtime Alaska resident and is passionate about enriching the lives of his students so they may fully enjoy this life by understanding reality.

 Mrs. Elspeth Allen